joantolos/blog/content/blog/quickFix.md

 There are techniques to make you click to those articles so you can see the advertisement they have for you.
 Of course, those are known as _click baits_.
 Everyone knows that, but take a moment to consider the word _bait_: They are _fishing_ for you.
 And we are biting, of course we are.

 One of those tricks is start the headline with a number.
-I actually try it with a post of my own that was meant to be "Javascript Trifecta" but I renamed it to "6 tools to help you do TDD with NodeJS".
+I actually try it with a post of my own that was meant to be "Javascript Trifecta" but I renamed it to _{{< url-link "6 tools to help you do TDD with NodeJS" "http://www.joantolos.com/blog/javascripttrifecta/" >}}_.
 And actually it got a better response than other similar posts that I've made.
 Some other examples:

 > 3 Tips to find awesome inspiration